Kareela

 An assessment of population growth drivers in Kareela reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population for the Kareela statistical area (Lv2) is around 3,674.
-This reflects an increase of 102 people since the 2021 Census, which reported a population of 3,572.
-The change was inferred from AreaSearch's estimation of 3,633 residents following examination of ABS' latest ERP data release in June 2024 and validation of one new address since the Census date.
-This equates to a density ratio of approximately 2,296 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Over the past decade, Kareela has shown resilient growth patterns with a compound annual growth rate of 0.7%, outpacing its SA3 area.
-Overseas migration contributed around 63% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Kareela is around 3,674, reflecting a 102 person increase since the 2021 Census.
+The resident population estimate by AreaSearch in June 2024 was 3,633, with an additional validated new address contributing to this growth.
+This results in a population density of 2,296 persons per square kilometer, higher than the national average assessed by AreaSearch.
+Over the past decade, Kareela has shown resilient growth patterns with a compound annual growth rate of 0.4%.
+Overseas migration was the primary driver for population growth, contributing approximately 63% of overall gains during recent periods.
+AreaSearch's projections for Kareela are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022.

 Frequently Asked Questions - Population